 Travel scams

-This kind of fraud is pretty relevant even today, as people who are on these websites or get the fraudulent emails are not at all expecting to get swindled.
+This kind of fraud is still pretty relevant today, as people who are on these websites or receive fraudulent emails are not at all expecting to be swindled.
 People see huge discounts or really low rates on some travel packages and fall for it.
 They will also ask for your private details, and you will need to pay some money.
-Usually, these are quick scams and won’t drain your account, but you will never see the money you spent or get any tickets.
-Whenever you receive such a mail or spot something suspicious on a website, it is best to double-check.
+Usually, these are quick scams that won’t drain your account, but you won’t see the money you spent or receive any tickets.
+Whenever you receive such an email or spot something suspicious on a website, it is best to double-check.

 Credit Card Scams

 These frauds are also hugely common.
-Usually, you will get a mail from your operator who claims to be your bank.
-They will tell you your credit/debit card has been canceled, or you are facing some breach in your account and thus, need to act fast.
-Most people, in a state of panic, give out their credit card details, One Time passwords, and even their pin numbers.
-It is very important to remember that your bank would never ask you for this kind of sensitive information over mail or phone, and be careful.
+Usually, you will receive an email from your operator claiming to be your bank.
+They will tell you that your credit/debit card has been canceled or that there is a breach in your account, and that you need to act fast.
+Most people, in a state of panic, give out their credit card details, one-time passwords, and even their pin numbers.
+It is very important to remember that your bank would never ask you for this kind of sensitive information over the mail or phone, and be careful.

 Read: Avoid Online Shopping Fraud & Holiday Season Scams.